 Why would my application be denied?

 BC Parks considers the impacts of a proposed activity and the particular values of the parklands in question when evaluating a permit application.
-Decisions on park use permit applications are guided by the consideration of impacts and other policies, and if your application is denied you will be provided with a letter indicating the reason(s) for denial.
+If your application is denied, you will be provided with a letter indicating the reason(s) your application was unsuccessful.
 Any application fee that may have been paid will not be refunded.
-Please be aware of the following reasons why a commercial recreation park use permit may be denied- these are provided for your information and as examples only.
+The list below provides some common examples of why BC Parks may deny a Commercial Recration permit application:

 - BC Parks may not approve any new commercial recreation permits in a conservancy if the conservancy does not have an approved Management Plan.

-- To determine if a conservancy has an active management plan go to the BC Parks' website here and look up the conservancy in question.
-If a management plan exists a link will be provided on the page for that conservancy.
+- To determine if a conservancy has an active management plan, go to the BC Parks website and look up the conservancy in question.
+If a management plan exists, a link will be provided on the page for that conservancy.

 - BC Parks may not approve an activity that does not support the goals of an approved Park Management Plan.

 |Fee Schedule - Schedule K, of the Park, Conservancy and Recreation Area Regulation|